Policy Transmission Framework and Market Repricing

 How policy and shocks enter the economy

 Fiscal measures usually enter through public spending, taxation, and transfers.
-Their economic effect depends not only on headline size but also on where the money lands first, how quickly it reaches private balance sheets, and whether it changes demand directly or indirectly.
-That is why the role of fiscal policy is best understood as a pathway into income, expenditure, and financing conditions rather than as a single uniform force.
+Their effect depends not only on headline size but also on where the money lands first, how quickly it reaches private balance sheets, and whether it changes demand directly or indirectly.
+That is why fiscal policy is best understood as a pathway into income, expenditure, and financing conditions rather than as a single uniform force.

 Monetary actions enter through a different set of connectors.
 Rate changes, liquidity operations, and signaling affect the price of money first, but the broader consequences depend on pass-through into borrowing costs, refinancing capacity, credit creation, risk appetite, and asset valuation.
-The same formal policy move can therefore feel modest in one environment and highly restrictive in another, depending on leverage, credit sensitivity, and the starting state of financial conditions.
+The same formal policy move can therefore feel modest in one environment and much more restrictive in another, depending on leverage, credit sensitivity, and the starting state of financial conditions.

 Main transmission channels